 Details of Welsh Health Circulars (WHCs) issued during the year are reported at each Board meeting and are available on our website.
+The Health Board has arrangements in place to ensure compliance.

 9. REVIEW OF EFFECTIVENESS

 As Accountable Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
 My review of the system of internal control is informed by the work of internal auditors and the executive officers within the organisation who have responsibility for the development and maintenance of the internal control framework and comments made by external audits in their audit letter and other reports.